Why Do I Have to Go to Court After a Car Accident? What It Means for Your Claim

 3. Do I need a lawyer if I go to court after an accident?

-It’s highly recommended.
+Legal representation is not required in all cases, but some individuals choose to consult a licensed attorney for guidance.
 A lawyer can help you protect your rights and present a strong case.

 4. What happens if the other driver doesn’t show up to court?